OpenNeuroDerivatives/ds001521-fmriprep/README.md

 # ds001521 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds001521](https://openneuro.org/datasets/ds001521).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds001521](https://openneuro.org/datasets/ds001521).

 ## Methods